Housing Quality Approaches

 Strategies to Promote Housing Quality

-Strategies to improve rural housing stock can include making repairs and renovations to existing housing and developing new high-quality housing that replaces dilapidated structures.
-Housing rehabilitation loan and grant programs that improve housing quality and safety have shown evidence of improving physical and mental health outcomes.
+Strategies to improve rural housing stock and promote housing quality include making repairs and renovations to existing housing and developing new high-quality housing that replaces dilapidated structures.
+Housing rehabilitation loan and grant programs that improve housing quality and safety can improve physical and mental health outcomes by removing health and safety hazards.

 - Improving the safety of the home, including installing carbon monoxide detectors and smoke alarms and addressing any electrical hazards, such as exposed wiring.